deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 "That's okay."
 Keating made a note.
 "Yimi?
 Simi?"

 "Im, Imi, Yim, Yimi, Sim, Simi, Jim, Jimi, Uo, Ao-Im."
 Xiù recited, counting on her fingers.
-"Then Ao-Im Im, Ao-Im Imi...
-You get the idea."
+"Then Ao-Im Im, Ao-Im Imi...You get the idea."

 Keating nodded and turned to Julian.

 "Mr. Etsicitty, how reliable is your prosthetic?"

-"It's... temperamental."
+"It's...temperamental."
 Julian conceded.
 When Keating waited patiently, he elaborated.
 "The first metatarsal isn't as strong as the real thing, and of course it doesn't heal, so once it breaks I just have to glue it."

 "Could you replace it with something stronger?"